Angels in the Writing of the Saints

 How happy is that Guardian Angel who accompanies a soul to Holy Mass!

-In these short texts, St. Jean Vianney witnesses to his devotion to the holy angels and struggles with the devil.
+In the following short texts, St. Jean Vianney witnesses to his devotion to the holy angels and struggles with the devil:

 O my God!
 I desire to love You more than all the angels and all the saints put together.
 I adore You with them, and unite my love with that which Your Blessed Mother had for You, when she was on earth.